Brittany Murphy: Personal life

-Relationships
+Relationships and friendships

 Kutcher, Kwatinetz and Macaluso

-In late 2002, she began dating Ashton Kutcher, her co-star in Just Married, where they met while filming the same film.
-The director of the tape, Shawn Levy, has commented on the relationship saying: "From the minute they met, they were together, they laughed all the time, they made jokes and they looked happy".
+In late 2002, she began dating Ashton Kutcher, whom she met when they starred in Just Married.
+The director of the production, Shawn Levy, has commented on the relationship saying: "From the minute they met, they were together, they laughed all the time, they made jokes and they looked happy".
 It was later revealed that they had been engaged, due to both Kutcher and Murphy wearing rings, although it was never officially confirmed.

-Previously engaged to talent manager Jeff Kwatinetz, but their relationship only lasted four months.
+She was engaged to talent manager Jeff Kwatinetz, but their relationship only lasted four months.
 She was subsequently with Joe Macaluso in December 2005, a production assistant she met while working on the film Little Black Book.
 Four months after the filming of The Ramen Girl, which was in April 2006, they broke up.

+Winona Ryder

+In the early 2000s, she was close friends with American actress Winona Ryder, who worked with her in the drama film Girl, Interrupted (1999).
+For the Los Angeles Times in September 2001, she was more open about her friendship with Ryder, where Murphy revealed that she called Ryder her "definitive mentor".
+Murphy said, "Before, I didn't know how actors managed to look so pretty.
+They have stylists, hair and makeup.
+I look at old photos of the premiere of Clueless and I look like a meatball on top of another meatball".
+During a television interview, Murphy along with Ryder got into a Mercedes car and kissed mouth to mouth, which led theories that Murphy was a lesbian, something she rejected.
+For People she remarked: "This was my presentation to the media, the cover of the National Enquirer".
+She also said that "we just kissed as a joke.
+I didn't know what to do because [the photographers] were in front of the car and it was either run them over or just stay there.
+Then I started making faces and suddenly I became Winona Ryder's lesbian lover".
+After Murphy's death, Ryder revealed to Total Film that she finds it difficult to watch the film after this event: "I can't watch the movie now.
+Her character commits suicide in the movie, I just can't.
+I was very close to Brittany, even in the moments before her death".